Public, Private Schools Not To Reopen Before September 15: Spokesman - UrduPoint

 The spokesman also urged parents not to send their children to schools before the prescribed date, no matter if the schools administration pressurized them for attendance of their children.

-He said though September 15 has been set for reopening of schools however on Federal level the situation regarding coronavirus is being observed from time to time and the date for reopening of schools can be revised.
+He said though September 15 has been set for reopening of schools however on Federal level the situation regarding coronavirus was being observed from time to time and the date for reopening of schools could be revised.

-However, he firmly said it is the ultimate decision that public and private schools will not be reopened before September 15.
+However, he firmly said it was the ultimate decision that public and private schools would not be reopened before September 15.